Meet Dates: Friday, October 1st and Saturday, October 2nd, 2021

 NO PETS on grounds!
-We are guests of the University of Arkansas Experimental Farm and this is a strict rule.
+NO DRONES!
+We are guests of the University of Arkansas Experimental Farm and these are strict rules.

-- Cars and Buses are not allowed entry from Garland Avenue on Friday.
+- Cars, college team vans/buses are allowed entry from Garland Avenue at AGRI Park on Friday.

 - Chile Pepper T-shirts and other event merchandise will be available for purchase.

 Each runner will be required to wear a shoe chip which will be tied to his or her shoelace with supplied bread ties.
 At the conclusion of each race, the chips will be collected.
 Each participant or Coach, in the case of Teams, is responsible for returning the chip to the finish line area or registration tent if not participating.
 Please turn in the chips you don’t use or you or the school may be charged.

 Packet Pick-up and Registration

 College Races will have packets available at 2:30 PM Friday, there will be 4 heats.

 10k Open is only Citizen event available in 2021, pickup packet on Saturday beginning at 6:00 AM.

 High School Team Packets may be picked up Saturday after 7:30 AM.

 - Awards: Our long term Partners Creative and Timex always have cool stuff.
 Check out the goodies!